volkamerlab/maxsmi/README.md

 ![GitHub closed pr](https://img.shields.io/github/issues-pr-closed-raw/volkamerlab/maxsmi) ![GitHub open pr](https://img.shields.io/github/issues-pr-raw/volkamerlab/maxsmi) ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/volkamerlab/maxsmi) ![GitHub open issues](https://img.shields.io/github/issues/volkamerlab/maxsmi)

+# Table of contents
+- Project description
+- Installation using conda
+  - Prerequisites
+  - How to install
+- How to use maxsmi
+  - Examples
+    - How to train and evaluate a model using augmentation
+    - How to make predictions
+- Documentation
+- Repository structure and important files

+# Project description
 ## SMILES augmentation for deep learning based molecular property and activity prediction.

 Accurate molecular property or activity prediction is one of the main goals in computer-aided drug design in which deep learning has become an important part.
 Since neural networks are data greedy and both physico-chemical and bioactivity data sets remain scarce, augmentation techniques have become a powerful assistance for accurate predictions.